vladarino/accept-a-card-payment/README.md

 ## How to run locally

-This sample includes a Node implementation of the server in for the webhooks integration type: [using-webhooks](/using-webhooks)
+This sample includes a Node implementation of the server for the webhooks integration type: [using-webhooks](/using-webhooks)

 Follow the steps below to run locally.